A LITTLE BIT OF LATELY

 However, no one tells you (and certainly no Instagram feed, or guidebook, or 22-year-old life coach will tell you) that once you’ve traveled the planet, when you “return home” (whatever that means) it’ll be 10x more impenetrable than it was for you in any other country you visited.

 At 21-years-old, I fell into the trap of thinking a hectic, 24/7 stimulating, distant and rebellious life was a good one.
-That my joy and self-worth was determined by a life filled with chronic travel, substantial people, whimsical places, epic jobs, and even more epic weekend activities.
+I thought that my joy and self-worth was determined by a life filled with constant travel, substantial people, whimsical places, epic jobs, and even more epic weekend activities.

 I found myself at multiple music festivals per year, traveling on private jets for work, flying to Vegas or Seattle or New York just for one night on the town with friends, packing my life and moving to the other side of the country, and then the other side of the world (that happened twice, actually), while aimlessly hopping from country to country in-between because, “Turkey is on the way so I might as well…”